Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 If set to 1, the button can turn the sonde OFF on it's press (press - due to tasks management, the actual press length may vary between 0 and 5 seconds).<br>

-When the mode is set to 2 (extended button operation mode), there button operation algorithm contains a page-like setting system, with pages from 1 to 4, whereas each page can be recognized by a 500ms GREEN-RED LED cycle.
+When the mode is set to 2 (not suggested at all, please stick to the mode 0 or 1), button operation algorithm contains a page-like setting system, with pages from 1 to 4, whereas each page can be recognized by a 500ms GREEN-RED LED cycle.
 Entering a page is done by holding the button until the desired page number is selected, and then by releasing the button at this desired page number (previous RTTY configuration pages were deleted - who uses the RTTY today in HAB flights ? :) ):
 * Page 1 - `empty` - unless there is a function ongoing (currently this can cancel the improveGpsPerformance setting when active).
 * Page 2 - `radioEnablePA`.
 Green blinks 2 times for true, red 2 times for false.
 * Page 3 - `radioPwrSetting`.
 Green blinks 3 times for 100mW (7 max), red 3 times for 2mW (0 min). *annotation below*